SunsetRay/RLMob/README.md

 # RLMob
 Code for the paper "RLMob: Deep Reinforcement Learning for Successive Mobility Prediction"

-- run run.py to launch the framework, recommend to use
+- run run.py to launch the framework (global parameters in run.py), recommend to use
 ```
 nohup python -u run.py >log/F_ppo.log 2>&1 &"
 ```